VincentSchippefilt/technical-training/exercises_4.md

 - it performs a search_read on all customers
 - it displays the results in a list on the left
 - filtering customers does not do any rpc
-- but it still filters rentals in kanban view
+- clicking on a customer filters orders in kanban view

 Resources:
 ----------